oracle-livelabs/goldengate/ogg-core/intro/intro.md

 # Introduction

 ## About this Workshop
-The labs in this workshop walk you through use cases to add users and database credentials, enable Trandata, add Heartbeat and Checkpoint tables, and create Extract and Replicat processes.
+The labs in this workshop walk you through the process of setting up a unidirectional data replication configuration in Oracle GoldenGate for Oracle database multitenant databases.

+You’ll learn to perform the following tasks using this lab:

+•	Configure and test database connections from Oracle GoldenGate using a credential store
+•	Enable trandata
+•	Add heartbeat and checkpoint tables
+•	Create Extract and Replicat processes
+•	Test data replication between databases

-Estimated Workshop Time: 4 hours
+Estimated Workshop Time: 2 hour

 ### About Oracle GoldenGate Admin Client
 Oracle GoldenGate is a comprehensive software package for real-time data integration and replication.